fertkir/portfolio-allocation/README.md

-# funds-info
+# portfolio-allocation
-Scrapes allocations, fees and other info for ETFs and mutual funds
+Calculates currency, country and industry allocations for portfolio of ETFs and mutual funds